-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions Ouestion Status: Previous Edition
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

 - 83) In constructing a production possibilities curve, all of the following are assumed EXCEPT

 - A) resources are fully employed.

 - B) the quantity and quality of resources being used is fixed.

 - C) the state of technology is improving.

 - D) the time period involved is fixed.